 - Depending on the size of the group you could have a whole group discussion or small group discussions in break-out rooms (for online groups).

 - You may like to try using virtual whiteboard softward like Jamboard, Miro, Mural or Padlet that allows the whole group to collaborate whever they are and also creates a colourful record of your discussion that can be saved and used later on to further your ideas.
 Here is a jamboard with example answers and here is a master copy of the jamboard that you can copy and use in your own session.

-3) From Monday 22nd March a series of conversation starters and video clips from the event will be posted each day in the Sustainable Healthcare Special Interest Group on the Q Community platform that brings together healthcare professionals with an interest in quality improvement.
+3) A series of conversation starters and video clips from the event were posted in the Sustainable Healthcare Special Interest Group on the Q Community platform that brings together healthcare professionals with an interest in quality improvement.
 Please do come and join in and contribute to the conversation!
 Apply to join the Q community if you aren't already a member, and for existing members do visit the Sustainable Healthcare Special Interest Group; we'd be delighted to welcome you!